 My friend talks of neurodiversity a lot which is recognising that people need different environments and open plan offices can be tricky for some to concentrate in and to flourish at work.
 Things have changed now we’re at home so we’ll see how things develop but this made a lot of sense to me.
 It explained why I always needed to escape to concentrate and why working from home, now for 2 years, works for me and the team.
 I also read in the Wired 2020 predictions that work places were recognising more the skills of autistic employees and were creating inclusive policies: ‘Autistic people have been overlooked too often because employers can’t see past social skills.
 That is a big mistake’.

-Another friend also has an excellent creative approach to talking her agoraphobia and anxiety, it’s very good, called The agorophobic Traveller.
+Another friend also has an excellent creative approach to talking about her agoraphobia and anxiety through instagram which is called, The agorophobic Traveller.

 My sister is a HR manager and her company are excellent at creating mental health initiatives, some are on my linkedin here.
 They at first created ‘Mental Health Champions’ but the name itself put people off and many didn’t join any sessions so they changed the name to ‘Wellbeing Partners’ and put events on without the label, as a place to discuss stresses, share experiences or just anything and it’s working really well.
 They meet monthly to work on planning their next events.
 One workshop coming up is a breathing workshop.
 We all need to take a few deep breaths right now!
 We also supported Mental Health Week back in May here and I posted my garden online as one of my staying sane tactics.

 Last night I listen to a podcast, ‘Off Menu‘ , which interviewed Ovie Soko, the basketball player.
 He has written a book called ‘You are dope’ which is out this month.
 He said it’s kind of a self help book, again without the self-help label.
-The Sublte art of not giving a fuck, also similar stuff with a bit of an edge.
+One I’ve heard is good is The Subtle art of not giving a fuck, also similar stuff with a bit of an edge.

 We hope you have a happy World Mental Health Day!